tanyaclement/cpcda18.github.io/index.md

 **[Canvas](https://utexas.instructure.com/courses/1216881/files/folder/Week_9)**

+- Montfort chp.
+8 "Image I"

 - Borgman chp.
 4 "Data Diversity"

 - Pomerantz, Jeffrey.
 “The Future of Metadata.”
 In *Metadata*.
 The MIT Press Essential Knowledge Series.
 Cambridge, MA ; London, England: The MIT Press, 2015.

 - van Hooland, Seth, and Ruben Verborgh.
 “Modelling.”
 In *Linked Data for Libraries, Archives and Museums: How to Clean, Link and Publish Your Metadata*, 11–70.
 Chicago: Neal-Schuman, 2014.

--   Albon, Chris.
-“Parse JSON File.” [http://chrisalbon.com/python/json_parse_file.html](https://github.com/chrisalbon/code_py/blob/master/json_parse_file.ipynb)

--   Lundh, Fredrik.
-“Elements and Element Trees.” [http://effbot.org/zone/element.htm](http://effbot.org/zone/element.htm) [Python XML tutorial]

--   Beazley, David, and Brian K. Jones.
-“Chapter 6: Data Encoding and Processing.”
-In Python Cookbook: *recipes for Mastering Python 3*, 3. ed., 175–216.
-Bejing: O’Reilly, 2013.

--   Zhuang, Atima Han, Ishita Vedvyas, and Rishikesh Dole.
-“Tutorial: OpenRefine,” 2013. [http://casci.umd.edu/wp-content/uploads/2013/12/OpenRefine-tutorial-v1.5.pdf](http://casci.umd.edu/wp-content/uploads/2013/12/OpenRefine-tutorial-v1.5.pdf)

--   O’Sullivan, Michael.
-“Aaron Swartz, New Technologies, and the Myth of Open Access.”
-In *Academic Barbarism, Universities and Inequality*.
-Palgrave Critical University Studies.
-Houndmills, Basingstoke, Hampshire ; New York, NY: Palgrave Macmillan, 2016.

-- Manzo, Christina, Geoff Kaufman, Sukdith Punjasthitkul, and Mary Flanagan. “‘By the People, For the People’: Assessing the Value of Crowdsourced, User-Generated Metadata.” *Digital Humanities Quarterly* 9, no. 1 (2015). [http://www.digitalhumanities.org/dhq/vol/9/1/000204/000204.html](http://www.digitalhumanities.org/dhq/vol/9/1/000204/000204.html)

 ### Optional Readings